- Carol Ann Duffy

 Mrs Lazarus (2009)

-Danae Eleni is a young lyric soprano, who enjoys performing a range of repertoire, from Baroque, through Classical and Romantic, to Jazz and Music Theatre and Contemporary Classical Collaborations.
+Danae Eleni is a lyric soprano, who enjoys performing a range of repertoire, from Baroque, through Classical and Romantic, to Jazz and Music Theatre and Contemporary Classical Collaborations.
 Equally at home on the operatic stage and the recital platform, Danae has most recently performed in Singapore, London, Berlin, Oxford and Bahrain.

 A dedicated ambassador for contemporary repertoire, Danae often collaborates with composers and directors to devise new pieces of Music and Theatre.
 She is in the process of recording an album dedicated to works which are unaccompanied or accompanied by solo non-keyboard instrument.